For computing phylogenetic trees we are going to use PHYLIP, FastTree, IQ-TREE and MrBayes.

 1. To check if PHYLIP is installed and working on your computer, type in the terminal:

-A list of available programs should be listed
+A list of available functions should be listed

-For this we will use a mammalian ATP7A, provided as nucleotide fasta.
-Download this file and use AliView to convert it to a strict PHYLIP file.
+For this we will use the mammalian nucleotide ATP7A fasta.
+Open your trimmed file in AliView to convert it to a strict PHYLIP file if you haven't done so.

 2. First we make a new directory called phylip